blue0206/inventory-application/README.md

 Ultimately, the solution was to sync the `compilerOptions` for backend and shared packages which seemed to fix everything.
 The pre-configured settings for frontend worked fine without any changes.

+### Issue 3: Creating query types from Prisma namespace

+This took a while to wrap my head around.
+I found out that Prisma only generates types for models and not queries.
+It exports a namespace called `Prisma` which can be used to generate types for queries by simply somewhat mimic-ing the syntax of the query itself.
+This project didn't require any complex queries so I didn't face much issues once I found out about the namespace.